bhagerty/bhagerty.github.io/_posts/2022-05-08-windows-python-setup.markdown

 To avoid magic, [download Python directly](https://www.python.org/downloads/).
 You can install as many versions as you like.
 The order of installation doesn't really matter, though (as discussed below) it may affect the behavior of `py.exe`, the Python launcher.

-## Step 3: Install Python in user directory, with launcher
+## Step 3: Install Python in a user directory, with launcher

 By default, when you install Python with an installer from [python.org](https://www.python.org/downloads/):